 The Economy of the UK: An Overview

-As is the case in all modern, first-world societies, the economy of the UK today is overwhelmingly fueled by the strength of its services sector, which accounts for some 78% of the total GDP.
+The economy of the UK today is overwhelmingly fueled by the strength of its services sector, which accounts for some 79% of the total GDP.
 The most significant services are banking, insurance, and business services.
-Many of the biggest names in this sector in the UK are household names worldwide – think HSBC, for example.
+Many of the biggest names in this sector in the UK are household names worldwide — think HSBC, for example.

-The global crisis of 2008/09 had some particularly devastating effects on the economy of the UK, mainly due to the importance of the financial sector for the local GDP.
-While various measures aimed at stimulating the economy of the UK and stabilizing the financial markets, e.g. increasing public spending and implementing temporary tax cuts, as well as a five-year austerity program launched in 2010, canceled out the worst effects of the recession, the economy of the UK is still not back to pre-crisis levels.
-Growth rates have been very low in the years since, reaching only 0.2% positive growth in 2012.
+The global crisis in the past decade had some particularly devastating effects on the economy of the UK, mainly due to the importance of the financial sector for the local GDP.
+The economy of the UK is still not back to pre-crisis levels and growth rates have been very low in the years since, reaching only 0.5% positive growth in 2015.

-Scotland’s main attractions for expats, Glasgow and Edinburgh, both profit from their modern, service-based economies.
+Scotland’s main expat destinations, Glasgow and Edinburgh, both profit from their modern, service-based economies.
 The GVA per capita of Scotland is slightly below UK average; however, if oil and gas revenues are included (the nation is the EU’s largest oil producer), Scotland only trails Greater London in this regard.
-The economies of Northern Ireland and Wales are both similarly small, mainly due to the geographical and demographic size of both countries.
+The economies of Northern Ireland and Wales are both similarly small, mainly due to their geographical and demographic size.
 The former also has had to cope with the internal struggles during the Troubles, which have had negative effects on the economy noticeable even today.
-However, interested expats might be able to find attractive job openings in Belfast or Cardiff.
+However, interested expats might still be able to find attractive job openings in Belfast or Cardiff.

 For detailed information on how to enter the economy of the UK as an expat working in Britain or Northern Ireland, please refer to our articles on getting a work permit for the UK and looking for jobs in the UK.